galaxyproject/training-material/topics/assembly/tutorials/unicycler-assembly/tutorial.md

 Two currently available technologies are the most suitable for small genome sequencing.
 Illumina’s reversible terminator process offers high coverage and accuracy at relatively low cost but can at most generate reads 300 bp in length.
 On the other hand, Oxford Nanopore’s molecular ratcheting through nanopore generates multi-kilobase reads that often surpass 100,000 bp in length.

 The two technologies produce different types of data.
 Illumina's reads are short and of higher quality, while much longer Oxford Nanopore have high error rate.
-Combining both technologies amplifies their relative strengths and enables to produce complete, high qulaity assemblies.
+Combining both technologies amplifies their relative strengths and enables to produce complete, high quality assemblies.

 *De novo* assembly involves several steps described in the following image: